 Section 6.2 President.
 The President shall be the executive officer of the Association.
 The President shall preside at all meetings of the Association and the Board of Directors and shall appoint and serve as an ex-officio member of all committees.
 The President shall appoint the Association's liaison to national organizations and shall perform such other duties as the Board of Directors may decide.

 Section 6.3 President Elect: The President-Elect may serve as Chairman of the Program Committee.
 At the end of his or her term, the President-Elect shall succeed to the office of President.
-At least thirty (30) days before taking office as President, the President-Elect shall name the Standing Committee Chairs, which he or she plans to appoint upon taking office and give notice thereof, in writing, to the Secretary and to such Standing Committee Chairs.
-In naming the Standing Committee Chairs, the President-Elect shall have due regard for continuity of Committee activity.
+At least thirty (30) days before taking office as President, the President-Elect shall nominate the Standing Committee Chairs he or she plans to appoint upon taking office and give notice thereof, in writing, to the Secretary and to such Standing Committee Chairs.
+Prior to appointment, such nominations shall be approved by a majority vote of the Board of Directors who are eligible to vote.
+In nominating the Standing Committee Chairs, the President-Elect shall have due regard for continuity of Committee activity.
 To discontinue an existing Standing Committee, the President-Elect must gain approval of a majority vote of the Board of Directors.
 The President-Elect shall preside over meetings of the membership and the Board of Directors in the absence of the President, and shall succeed to the office of the President in case of a vacancy therein.

 Section 6.4 Vice-President: The Vice-President will assist the President and President-Elect in planning and coordinating events of the Association.
 At the end of his or her term, the Vice-President shall succeed to the office of President-Elect.
 The Vice-President shall preside over meetings of the membership and the Board of Directors in the absence of the President and President-Elect, and shall succeed to the office of President-Elect in case of a vacancy therein.